harald25/flashcards/README.md

 Functionality for adding, editing or deleting cards are all explained in the app.

-### About meant
+### About me

 I am a 32 year old informatics student at the University of Oslo, currently in the last year of my bachelor's degree.
-This app has been developed
+This app has been developed to help me practise for my exams.